Person fined after shouting at Latter-day Saint conference

 SALT LAKE CITY (AP) — A person who stood up and shouted during a general conference session of The Church of Jesus Christ of Latter-day Saints to draw attention to allegations of sexual abuse has been fined and ordered to stay away from the faith’s main temple.

 A judge levied the penalty Monday against 25-year-old Crystal Legionaires, who stood up and yelled "Stop protecting sexual predators” during the twice-yearly meeting of the faith in March 2018, the Deseret News reported.
-Legionaires was found guilty of a misdemeanor charge of disrupting a meeting and fined $340 after a brief trial.
+Legionaires was found guilty of the infraction of disrupting a meeting and fined $340 after a brief trial.

 Legionaires was also ordered to stay away from Salt Lake City’s Temple Square for a year.